-This E-Business Suite iApp allows you to use two optional modules on the BIG-IP system: Application Visibility Reporting (AVR) and Application Acceleration Manager (AAM).
+This HTTP iApp allows you to use the following optional modules on the BIG-IP system: Application Visibility Reporting (AVR) and Application Acceleration Manager (AAM).
+This guide also provides instructions for manually configuring BIG-IP APM for Apache Tomcat servers.
 To take advantage of these modules, they must be licensed and provisioned before starting the iApp template.
 For more information on licensing modules, contact your sales representative.